figchutney/wainlog/README.md

 Pull requests can only be merged if the CI checks all pass.

-The repo will eventually be hooked up with Heroku, so when a merge is made to `main` branch, it triggers a build and deployment in Heroku (more below).
+The repo is hooked up with Digital Ocean's App Platform, so when a merge is made to `main` branch, it triggers a build and deployment in Digital Ocean (more below).

 ### 3.8 - Deployment

-`wainlog` will be deployed using Heroku on a free Dyno.

-Heroku will be hooked up with the GitHub repo so that merges to `main` trigger a build in Heroku, which will result in in a deployment if successful.
+`wainlog` is deployed using Digital Ocean's App Platform.
+For now, the DB is just their cheapy test one they provide by default for test apps.

 The deployment is configured with two files in the root directory of the project:

-- `Procfile` (runs the app with `gunicorn`)
+- `gunicorn_config.py`
-- `runtime.txt` (tells Heroku to use Python 3.11)
+- `runtime.txt` (tells Digital Ocean to use Python 3.11)